Netflix/dgs/docs/advanced/dynamic-schemas.md

 ## Creating a schema from code

-Create a schema from code by using the `@DgsTypeDefinitionFactory` annotation.
+Create a schema from code by using the `@DgsTypeDefinitionRegistry` annotation.
-Use the `@DgsTypeDefinitionFactory` on methods inside a `@DgsComponent` class to provide a `TypeDefinitionFactory`.
+Use the `@DgsTypeDefinitionRegistry` on methods inside a `@DgsComponent` class to provide a `TypeDefinitionRegistry`.

-The `TypeDefinitionFactory` is part of the [graphql-java](https://www.graphql-java.com) API.
+The `TypeDefinitionRegistry` is part of the [graphql-java](https://www.graphql-java.com) API.
-You use a `TypeDefinitionFactory` to programmatically define a schema.
+You use a `TypeDefinitionRegistry` to programmatically define a schema.

-*Note that you can mix static schema files with one or more `DgsTypeDefinitionFactory` methods.*
+*Note that you can mix static schema files with one or more `DgsTypeDefinitionRegistry` methods.*
 The result is a schema with all the registered types merged.
-This way, you can primarily use a schema-first workflow while falling back to `@DgsTypeDefinitionFactory` to add some dynamic parts to the schema.
+This way, you can primarily use a schema-first workflow while falling back to `@DgsTypeDefinitionRegistry` to add some dynamic parts to the schema.

-The following is an example of a `DgsTypeDefinitionFactory`.
+The following is an example of a `DgsTypeDefinitionRegistry`.

 ```java
 @DgsComponent